Right-wing populism: France

-Gaullism is considered part of (right-wing) populism because it is based on charisma, popular mobilization, French nationalism, and exceptionalism.
+Gaullism is considered part of (right-wing) populism because it is based on charisma, popular mobilisation, French nationalism, and exceptionalism.
 Gaullism is deeply embedded in modern right-wing politics in France.

-France's National Front (NF) – renamed in 2018 as the "National Rally" – has been cited as the "prototypical populist radical right-wing party".
-The party was founded in 1972 by Jean-Marie Le Pen as the unification of several French nationalist movements of the time; he developed it into a well-organized party.
+The National Front (NF)—renamed in 2018 as the "National Rally"—has been cited as the "prototypical populist radical right-wing party".
+The party was founded in 1972 by Jean-Marie Le Pen as the unification of several French nationalist movements of the time; he developed it into a well-organised party.
 After struggling for a decade, the party reached its first peak in 1984.
-By 2002, Le Pen received more votes than the Socialist candidate in the first round of voting for the French presidency, becoming the first NF candidate to qualify for a presidential runoff election.
+By 2002 Le Pen received more votes than the socialist candidate in the first round of voting for the French presidency, becoming the first NF candidate to qualify for a presidential runoff election.
 After Le Pen's daughter, Marine Le Pen, took over as the head of the party in 2011, the National Front established itself as one of the main political parties in France.
-Marine Le Pen's policy of "de-demonizing" or normalizing the party resulted in her father, Jean-Marie Le Pen, being first suspended and then ejected from the party in 2015.
+Marine Le Pen's policy of "de-demonising" or normalising the party resulted in Jean-Marie being first suspended and then ejected from the party in 2015.
 Marine Le Pen finished second in the 2017 election and lost in the second round of voting versus Emmanuel Macron, which was held on 7 May 2017.
-However, polls published in 2018 showed that a majority of the French population considers the party to be a threat to democracy.
+However, polls published in 2018 showed that a majority of the French population considered the party to be a threat to democracy.

-Hungary

-The 2018 Hungarian parliamentary election result was a victory for the Fidesz–KDNP alliance, preserving its two-thirds majority, with Viktor Orbán remaining Prime Minister.
-Orbán and Fidesz campaigned primarily on the issues of immigration and foreign meddling, and the election was seen as a victory for right-wing populism in Europe.
+Right-wing populism in France has also involved cultural issues such as the anti-gay marriage and anti-gender theory movements exemplified by La Manif pour tous.